An Introduction: Australian Shepherd Temperament

 - Give your dog new toys

 It’s also worth mentioning that there can’t be too much work or activity for your Australian Shepherd.
-They can handle more that you may even think of.
+They can handle more than you may even think of.

 4. What it’s like to live with one

 Aussies often display dominant behaviour.
 When the puppy appears in your home, show that you are the boss.
 Teach the puppy to obey you.
 Otherwise, your dog will try to become a leader.
 As a result, dangerous situations may occur.
-If you are planning to bring the Australian Shepherd home, be ready to spend much time with your puppy.
+If you are planning to bring the Australian Shepherd home, be ready to spend a lot of time with your puppy.

 These dogs need a lot of attention.
 They want to be around you all the time.
-Plus, the Australian Shepherds have protective nature.
+Plus, Australian Shepherds have protective nature.
 They are always overprotective of their owners and other family members.
 The Aussies do not like strangers very much.
 They feel nervous about them.
-So, you should be really careful when introducing new people to your dog.
+So, it would be best to be careful when introducing new people to your dog.

 Living with an Australian Shepherd will not be hard if you establish a routine.
 It’s well-known that Aussies need consistency in everything.
-And when you establish a routine, your dog will get used to it within a short period of time.
+And when you establish a routine, your dog will get used to it within a short period.

 Aussies have a double coat that sheds all year round.
 That’s why your dog will need regular brushing.
 Some dog owners believe that shaving can reduce shedding significantly.
-If you shave your Aussie, it will still shed, but smaller hairs.
+If you shave your Aussie, it will still shed but with more petite hair.
 Moreover, shaving may prevent your Aussie hair from growing back normally.
-And most importantly, shaving can remove the coat ability to protect your Aussie from heat and cold.
+And most importantly, shaving can remove the coat’s ability to protect your Aussie from heat and cold.

 5. The best food to keep them healthy

-The Australian Shepherds are high-energy dogs.
-They should consume food rich in nutrients in order to stay healthy.
+Australian Shepherds are high-energy dogs.
+They should consume food rich in nutrients to stay healthy.

 - Dry food